American Southwest Road Trip Guide: 8 Day Itinerary

 Arches National Park has over 2,000 natural stone arches and cool rock fins and large balanced rocks.

-Out of all the hiking trails in Arches National Park, we really wanted to hike to Delicate Arch.
+Out of all the Arches National Park hiking trails, we really wanted to hike to Delicate Arch.
 We got up early and made it to the trailhead at 7 am.

 It’s best to hike to Delicate Arch in the morning so you get a parking spot and avoid the full sun and heat as much as you can.
 The hike is 3.2 miles roundtrip.
 It took us about 1.5 hours.
 I think they say 1 hour per mile to hike out west due to the increase in elevation.

 Since the hike to Delicate Arch took most of our energy for the day, we didn’t attempt any more trials.
 Instead we drove to all the lookout points to enjoy the unique landscape of the park.

-WHAT I WOULD DO DIFFERENTLY: I would plan on spending at least 2 days at Arches next time.
-There is so much to see, do and photograph at Arches National Park!
+WHAT I WOULD DO DIFFERENTLY: I would plan on spending at least 2 days at Arches next time, especially to focus on the Arches National Park photography!